LimEileen/Assignment02_WebApplication/README.md

 - Collapsible Hamburger Mobile Menu - allow the navigation bar transform into a dropdown bar when the screen size is small.
 - Group Image Button - allows users to click and direct to the specific group's pages.
 - Songs (Songs name button in the table) -allow users to click on the songs name and it will link to the spotify website and open the songs.
+- Website Responsieness - allow the website to display in different screen sizes.

 ### Features Left to Implement